No Result

 The centrepiece of the programme is a major exhibition marking the 400th anniversary of the birth of John Aubrey (1626–1697), the pioneering antiquary, scientist and biographer born just outside Chippenham at Kington St Michael.
 Curated in collaboration with Kate Bennett and Louise Ryland‑Epton (VCH contributor), the exhibition explores Aubrey’s wide‑ranging scientific interests and his empirical approach of observation, collection and collaboration.
 Loans from the Ashmolean Museum, Bodleian Library and the Royal Society highlight Aubrey’s networks and his importance to early modern scholarship.

-A second exhibition at Chippenham Library will focus on William Lisle Bowles, the Bremhill clergyman and influential Romantic poet, exploring his life, work and local connections.
+May is Local History Month and a display at Chippenham Library will focus on William Lisle Bowles (1762-1850), the Bremhill clergyman and influential Romantic poet, exploring his life, work and local connections.

 Talks, Stories & Creative Responses